charleschang213/VE482/Projects/p2/src/README.md

 ## Task 0: Task Distribution for Task 1
 1. The task 1 goals have been listed on main.cpp
-2. If you want to do one of these, put your name with a bracketsd
+2. If you want to do one of these, put your name with a bracket after it
 3. There are 12 goals so 3 per 1 person is reasonable
 ## Task 1: Query Implementation
 ### Management Query